New Zealand Parliament: Terminology

-In New Zealand the term parliament is used in a few different senses.
-Firstly, the term refers to the entire legislative branch consisting of the King (whose constitutional role in the legislative process is limited) and the House of Representatives.
-Secondly, it can mean each group of MPs voted into office following a general election.
-In this sense, the 1st Parliament sat from 24 May 1854 to 15 September 1855.
-The current Parliament, which started on 25 November 2020, is the 53rd.

-Lastly, "Parliament" may also refer to a physical place: most specifically the debating chamber where MPs meet, also the building in which the chamber is housed (normally the Parliament House, Wellington), and more generally still this building and the several other buildings in which MPs have their offices.
+In New Zealand the term 'parliament' is used in several different senses.
+Strictly, it refers to the legislature, consisting of the monarch (represented by the governor-general) and the House of Representatives, the topic of this article.
+Secondly, it is often used to refer to just the House of Representatives.
+Thirdly, it can mean each assembly of MPs voted into office by a general election; in this sense, the 1st Parliament sat from 24 May 1854 to 15 September 1855, and the current Parliament, which started on 5 December 2023, is the 54th.
+Lastly, 'Parliament' may refer to a physical place: most specifically the debating chamber where MPs normally meet, also the whole Parliament House (in which the chamber is situated), and more generally this and the several other Parliament Buildings.

 History

-Westminster model
+Background

-The New Zealand Parliament is specifically modelled on the Westminster system of parliamentary representation, developed in the United Kingdom of Great Britain and Ireland.
+The New Zealand Parliament is modelled on the Westminster system of parliamentary representation, developed in the United Kingdom of Great Britain and Ireland.
 This system can be traced back to the "Model Parliament" of 1295.

-Over the centuries, parliaments progressively limited the power of the monarchy.
-The Bill of Rights 1688 (which has been ratified as law in New Zealand) established a system where parliaments would be regularly elected.
+Over the centuries, parliaments progressively limited the powers of the monarchy, resulting in what came to be known as constitutional monarchy.
+The Bill of Rights 1688 (which remains in force as received law in New Zealand) established a system where parliaments would be regularly elected.
 Among its provisions, it set out parliament's role in taxation and supply.
-The Bill of Rights also confirmed absolute freedom of speech in parliament.
+The Bill of Rights also confirmed the absolute privilege for freedom of speech in parliament.

+The British Government issued the Charter for Erecting the Colony of New Zealand on 16 November 1840.
+This established the Colony of New Zealand as a Crown colony separate from New South Wales on 3 May 1841.
+The charter created a Legislative Council, which consisted of the governor of New Zealand, the colonial secretary and colonial treasurer (who comprised the Executive Council), and three justices of the peace appointed by the governor.
+It had the power to issue ordinances (statutory instruments).
+However, Crown colonies were not self-governing.
+Many British settlers did not like the Legislative Council, and from the 1840s they wanted self-government.